SeleniumHQ/selenium/py/docs/source/index.rst

 Failure to observe this step will give you an error `selenium.common.exceptions.WebDriverException: Message: 'geckodriver' executable needs to be in PATH.`

 Other supported browsers will have their own drivers available.
-Links to the more popular browser drivers follow.
+Links to some of the more popular browser drivers follow.

 +--------------+-----------------------------------------------------------------------+
 | **Chrome**:  | https://sites.google.com/a/chromium.org/chromedriver/downloads        |